What is the Public Finance Authority?

 Who are PFA’s Board of Directors?

-PFA’s governing board (the “Board”) is comprised of representatives appointed by the Sponsors and approved by the Wisconsin founding members consisting of the City of Lancaster and the counties of Adams, Buffalo, Waupaca, and Bayfield.
+These board members were appointed by the Sponsors and approved by the Wisconsin founding members consisting of the City of Lancaster and the counties of Adams, Buffalo, Waupaca, and Bayfield.
 The Board determines all of PFA’s financing policies and procedures which includes a streamlined review and approval process for each proposed financing.

 How can I find out more about PFA?